 In this article, I will focus on validity as it pertains to patent quality because validity is actually a factor over which patent practitioners have some control.
 A patent practitioner can obtain information related to potential validity by conducting a meaningful prior art search.
 Since the client retains the ultimate authority to decide whether or not a prior art search should be conducted, an IP attorney needs to ensure that the client is educated on those issues that affect validity.

 Each state comprising the United States has its own Rules of Professional Responsibility.
 Further, those who practice before the PTO are obligated to follow the PTO’s ethical rules.
-Both require that patent lawyers educate their clients to such an extent that the client can make an informed decision.
-See, PTO Model Rules of Professional Conduct Section 11.104(5)(b).
+Both require that patent lawyers educate their clients to an extent that the client can make an informed decision (See, PTO Model Rules of Professional Conduct Section 11.104(5)(b)).

 (b) A practitioner shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.

-If no pre-litigation prior art search was conducted then we can assume that the applicant relied on a examiner’s search and/or conducted some form of prior art search prior to filing.
+If no pre-litigation prior art search was conducted, then we can assume that the applicant relied on an examiner’s search and/or conducted some form of prior art search prior to filing.
 My guess is that most patent applicants in the past 10-15 years have been relying on the prior art searching abilities of the PTO’s examiners.
-Obviously with such a high rejection rate coming out of the IPR process, current prior art searching procedures coming out of the PTO, or from the applicant, are not identifying the most relevant prior art.
+Obviously, with such a high rejection rate coming out of the IPR process, current prior art searching procedures coming out of the PTO, or from the applicant, are not identifying the most relevant prior art.

 What is the cost of this failure?
 Initially, application drafting and prosecution costs are running around $25-$35 thousand per patent.
 Add on maintenance fees and the costs of litigation preparation and the total loss for each invalid patent is substantial.

-Let’s assume a conservative amount $200,000 wasted in prosecution and litigation expenses per invalidated patent in 2015.
-Just for 2015, the PTO invalidated 170 patents in 2015 in IPR proceedings at a cost in lost dollars of $34 million to patent holders.
+Let’s assume a conservative amount of $200,000 wasted in prosecution and litigation expenses per invalidated patent in 2015.
+Just for 2015, the PTO invalidated 170 patents in 2015 in IPR proceedings, at a cost in lost dollars of $34 million to patent holders.

 If so, are you advising your clients to conduct a thorough prior art search before deciding on whether to file a particular application?
 There is only one way to discover relevant prior art and that’s with prior art search.
 The extent of such a search is, of course, limited to available funds and reasonableness with respect to the business objectives of the client.